Newnan Drug & Alcohol Rehab, Detox & Treatment Resources

 Decatur, GA 30033

 It’s important for the entire family to understand substance misuse and recovery.
 It’s never a child’s, parent’s or spouse’s fault when a loved one develops a drug or alcohol use disorder.
 However, the problem does affect all of these people in a household or family group.
-Al-Anon and Nar-Anon are two groups that offer regular meetings in Coweta County for the people who love those who misuse substances.
+Al-Anon and Nar-Anon are two groups that offer regular meetings for the people who love those who misuse substances.
 Events, educational resources and social gatherings can help you find fellowship, even if your loved one has not admitted to a problem yet.

 Christ Our Shepherd Lutheran Church